Certain EventStream Guide

 Setting Up an Eloqua User

-Recommended: Although you could select any existing Eloqua user, you should set up a separate Eloqua user for this purpose.
-This makes the source of Eloqua records coming from Certain obvious.
+Recommended: Although you could select any existing Eloqua user, we recommend setting up a separate Eloqua user for this purpose.

-For example, you could set the First Name to “Certain” and the Last Name to “Integration” when configuring this user in Eloqua.
+For example, set the First Name “Certain” and the Last Name “Integration”.

 Setting Up a Certain User

-In the steps below you will specify the Certain user to connect with EventStream.
+In the steps below you’ll specify the Certain user to connect with EventStream.

 Installing EventStream in Eloqua